 Besides incorporating secondhand pieces into our latest apartments, we’re doing our best to source our furniture, fixtures and equipment (FF&E) locally and responsibly.
 For example, our Helsinki City Centre concept features local designs from Hakola, Joanna Laajisto, Pasi Kärkkäinen-Tunkelo, Yrjö Kukkapuro for Lepo, and other Finnish brands and artists.
 Sourcing locally is a win-win for everyone.
 Not only are we able to support local craftsmanship and create spaces that are seriously authentic, but we also cut down on transport emissions and waste from excess packaging.

 Currently, around 50% of the furniture in our apartments is locally sourced within a few hundred kilometres, and nearly all of it comes from within the European Economic Area, though we’re always working to increase these proportions.
 We also favour responsible vendors whenever possible based on their environmental credentials.
+Learn more about our sustainability practices and how we've made every stay 100% climate-neutral.

 Sell your chair to Bob with Franckly